DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b82b9697-2def-408e-b481-1f7153bca3ed" />

 John is our red point here and we want to know who currently can be found in John's radius.
 Right now we would have to check every single person in that room and calculate the distance to John to see if they fall within John's radius.
-Doing this is stupid!
-Don't!
+Doing this is terribly inefficient!
 You might be thinking, "I've done this before with 100 people and it worked perfectly fine".
-I sincerely hope you were not the one having that thought.
 First of all, this might work if it's the only thing you do.
 But imagine that there's an entire game running while you do this.
 It would calculate and compare 100 different distances each frame while the rest still has to work well on 60fps.
 Unless you want to make the requirements of the game scare off about half its fanbase, you will probably need to do some optimizations there.
 Luckily this is where spatial partitioning comes in play.
 Let's start by dividing our room into a couple of grids.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/f603dac2-9162-4b10-a83b-841f44ec2265" />

 Now some of you might already have noticed something seeing this image, and you're correct.
 The radius of John only goes into his current grid and the one next to it.
 This means we only need to take the people who are in neighboring grids into account.
 This is already a huge optimization!
 We went from checking every person in the room, to checking only the ones that are in the same or neighboring grids.
-"I'll just make each grid as small as possible so I have to check even less people!", is what at least someone reading this thought.
-And you're partially correct!
+"I'll just make each grid as small as possible so I have to check even less people!", and this idea could work.
 The only issue is that before we start calculating with the people in the neighboring grids, we need to know who the neighboring grids are.
 If you decide to split up your room into 100 grids, your algorithm will actually be slower than the gridless one.
 You need to do the neighbor check for 100 grids and then also calculate distances to the people within those neighboring grids.
 Bad idea!
 "Well I'll just save each grid's neighbor so I don't have to calculate them every frame.", and this is not a bad idea and for some games will do the job.
-But right now the problem is that you're using  of memory and even still, some grids have no people inside them so it's wasted precision.
+But right now the problem is that you're using a lot of memory and even still, some grids have no people inside them so it's wasted precision.
 We want to have a solution where you have as few people per grid but also as few grids as possible.
 This is where quadtrees come in.
 Let's start with a simple example!

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/007b1abe-144a-40a6-a14f-99069fbcd525" />